896ma/Flask_RESTful-API/readme.md

 and  allows the user to find the  cube of any number via browser

 The responses returned by the server are formatted as JSON using the jsonify function from Flask.
-JSON (Ja
+JSON (